 What to do if you're a victim of identity fraud

-You are probably feeling very overwhelmed but it's important to take action quickly when you realise your identity has been stolen.
+You are probably feeling very overwhelmed, but it's important to take action quickly when you realise your identity's been stolen.

 Contact your bank

 - Immediately report any lost or stolen credit or debit cards to the organisations that issued them.

 - Contact the relevant bank, credit card provider or other lenders (as well as any others you have accounts with) to tell them you've been the victim of identity fraud.
 They’ll investigate the issue and, in some instances, will contact the police on your behalf.
 Be prepared to provide proof of your identity and address.